Important Notices and Disclaimers Concerning IEEE Documents

 Users of IEEE Standards documents should be aware that these documents may be superseded at any time by the issuance of new editions or may be amended from time to time through the issuance of amendments, corrigenda, or errata.
 A current IEEE document at any point in time consists of the current edition of the document together with any amendments, corrigenda, or errata then in effect.
 Every IEEE standard is subjected to review at least every ten years.
 When a document is more than ten years old and has not undergone a revision process, it is reasonable to conclude that its contents, although still of some value, do not wholly reflect the present state of the art.
 Users are cautioned to check to determine that they have the latest edition of any IEEE standard.

 In order to determine whether a given document is the current edition and whether it has been amended through the issuance of amendments, corrigenda, or errata, visit the IEEE Explore Website or contact IEEE at the address listed previously.
 For more information about the IEEE-SA or IEEE’s standards development process, visit the IEEE-SA Website.

 Errata, if any, for all IEEE standards can be accessed on the IEEE-SA Website.
 Users are encouraged to check this URL for errata periodically.

 IEEE Standards are developed in compliance with the IEEE Standards patent policy.

-IEEE Standards documents are not intended to ensure safety, security, health, or environmental protection, or ensure against interference with or from other devices or networks.
+IEEE Standards development activities consider research and information presented to the standards development group in developing any safety recommendations.
+Other information about safety practices, changes in technology or technology implementation, or impact by peripheral systems also may be pertinent to safety considerations during implementation of the standard.
 Implementers of IEEE Standards documents are responsible for determining and complying with all appropriate safety, security, environmental, health, and interference protection practices and all applicable laws and regulations.